-Special clinical interests in prostate & urological, skin, breast, palliative, stereotactic radiation therapy.
+Special clinical interests in prostate & urological, wide field skin, benign conditions, breast and palliative patients.

 Brad completed a Bachelor of Medicine and Surgery (MBBS) at the University of Adelaide before undertaking his radiation oncology training in South Australia.
 In 2015 he was awarded Fellowship to the Royal Australian and New Zealand College of Radiologists (FRANZCR).
-He currently practices as a consultant radiation oncology specialist with GenesisCare in Buderim and Chermside.
+He currently practices as a consultant radiation oncology specialist with GenesisCare in Buderim, Nambour, Bundaberg and Chermside.

-Brad is committed to the continued improvement of patient care through the delivery of advanced treatment techniques, including volumetric modulated arc therapy (VMAT), image guided radiotherapy (IGRT) as well as stereotactic radiation therapy (SRT) and stereotactic ablative body radiation therapy (SABR).
+Brad is committed to the continued improvement of patient care through the delivery of advanced treatment techniques, including volumetric modulated arc therapy (VMAT) and image guided radiotherapy (IGRT).
 In recent years Brad has presented at multiple national meetings in the space of prostate and skin radiotherapy.
 He regularly participates in multidisciplinary team meetings and believes in a holistic approach to patient care.

 Brad has an established record of achievement in clinical teaching and has been awarded the academic title of Senior Lecturer by the University of Queensland School of Medicine.
 As well as supervising medical student tutorials, he is also a clinical examiner at the University of Queensland.
 He has previously served as the chairman of the Wide Bay Urology MDT.